open-sonar/open-sonar/README.md

 A web-search enhanced AI assistant that combines the power of web search with local LLM inference to provide accurate, up-to-date information with source citations.

+Currently in progress, when complete we will port it over as a Python and JS package.

 ## Features

 - 🔍 **Web Search Integration**: Augments LLM responses with real-time web search results